Matt Cross (wrestler): National Wrestling Alliance (2019–2021)

 Cross appeared at a National Wrestling Alliance event on January 5, 2019.
 He wrestled Willie Mack at NWA New Years Clash for the NWA National Heavyweight Championship in a losing effort.

 Cross returned to the National Wrestling Alliance on January 24, 2020, at their Hard Times PPV, competing in the TV Title tournament.

+Juggalo Championship Wrestling (2024–present)

+In 2024, Cross wrestled heavily for Juggalo Championship Wrestling.
+He wrestled multiple times for the JCW Heavyweight Championship, winning the title on August 16, 2024, at Bloodymania 17 in Thornville, Ohio by defeating Willie Mack.
+Successful title defenses followed against opponents including James Storm, Kongo Kong and Mecha Wolf, and Simon Gotch, before dropping the title back to Willie Mack in a 3-way match that included Mecha Wolf, on October 30, 2024, at the Devil's Night pay-per-view in Detroit, Michigan.

 Other media

 Capiccioni was featured on Season 6 of American Ninja Warrior, participating in the St. Louis, Missouri, qualifying round but failed to qualify.

 He appeared in Backyard Wrestling: A Passion for Pain (DVD, 2003) which featured early wrestling matches and humorous stunts.

 He appeared as a character in the 2003 video game Backyard Wrestling: Don't Try This at Home.

 In 2017, Capiccioni started the clothing company Wrestling Is Forever.

 In 2020, he starred as a fictionalized version of himself in the Indiegogo crowdfunded wrestling suspense thriller film Powerbomb.

 Personal life

 Capiccioni's grandfather was from San Marino and he has dual nationality as a result.
 Capiccioni attended Cleveland State University, where he earned his Bachelor of Arts in communications.
 He is also straight edge.

 Cross performing a shooting star press.